 Gore-Browne on Companies is a trusted resource and a complete reference service.
-It offers:
+Key features are as follows:

-- A clear, logical structure guarantees ease of use, enabling you to find essential information quickly.
+- A clear, logical structure which guarantees ease of use, enabling you to find essential information quickly.

 - Gore-Browne Special Release includes a series of articles and a compendium of the year's case digests.